d9beuD/blog.d9beud.com/_posts/2024-04-19-log-your-users-in-with-google-oauth-and-api-platform.md

 }
 ```

-Notice how I replaced the `JWTAuthenticationBundle` response with a custom one with the bare minimum to send the JWT token to the frontend.
-Also, the window will close itself once the token is sent.
+Notice how I replaced the `JWTAuthenticationBundle` response with a custom one that includes only the essential elements to send the JWT token to the frontend.
+Additionally, the window will automatically close itself once the token is transmitted.

-Now, we need to configure this new handler in our `security.yaml`:
+Next, we must configure this newly created handler in our `security.yaml` file.

 ```yml
 # config/packages/security.yaml